 (b) The date of payment for premium payments is the date the MassHealth agency paid the premium.

-(B) Exceptions.
+(B) Exceptions

 (1) Long-term-care Insurance Exception.
 No recovery for nursing facility or other long-term-care services may be made from the estate of any person who meets the following requirements.